kristen770/Phase-3-Final-Project/README.md

                       Optimal Parameters: {'criterion': 'gini', 'max_depth': None, 'min_samples_leaf': 3, 'min_samples_split': 5, 'n_estimators': 100}
  * KNN "Funtional Needs Repair" Binned to Functional - Testing Accuracy for KNN Classifier 54.77%
  * Gausian Bayes "Funtional Needs Repair" Binned to Functional - Testing Accuracy for Gausian Classifier 72.93%
  * Logistic Regression "Funtional Needs Repair" Binned to Functional - Testing Accuracy for Logistic Regression was 78%

+ In addition to each of these models I also completed several models using pipelines built in sklearn.
+These produced similarly accurate models (low 70s) but had a much more condenced workflow.

 ## Final Model
 <p align="center">